JunodChristophe/Teaching-HEIGVD-RES-2020-Labo-Orchestra/README.md

 ### TCP-based protocol to be implemented by the Auditor application

-* The auditor include a TCP server and accept connection requests on port 2205.
+* The auditor includes a TCP server and accepts connection requests on port 2205.
-* After accepting a connection request, the auditor send a JSON payload containing the list of <u>active</u> musicians, with the following format :
+* After accepting a connection request, the auditor sends a JSON payload containing the list of <u>active</u> musicians, in the following format :

 ```
 [